 The Town administers its retiree health insurance plan (the Plan) as a single-employer defined benefit other postemployment benefit (OPEB) plan.
 The Plan provides for continuation of medical insurance benefits for certain qualifying retirees who have reached the age of 55 and have a certain number of years of service, and their eligible dependents.
-Retirees are required to pay between 0 - 10% of such costs dependent on the date of hire and are covered for life; eligible dependents are covered through the retiree's lifetime and are required to pay between 0-50% of costs.
+Retirees are required to pay between 0 - 10% of such costs dependent on the date of hire.
+Depending on the date of hire, retirees are covered either for life or until becoming Medicare-eligible.
+Eligible dependents are covered while the retiree is covered (either lifetime or until Medicare eligibility) and are required to pay between 0 - 50% of costs.